-As surveyed before the reopening of classes for the current school year, the school has adopted the modular distance learning print to most of the learners and online classes.
+As surveyed before the reopening of classes for the current school year, the school has adopted the modular distance learning print to most of the learners and online classes for those who have laptops and other gadgets with internet connectivity.
 This was confirmed also by the Grade 3 teacher of the school during the interview.
-As what the teacher said, "we prioritized the reproduction of modules so that all of our learners have access to this modality."
+As what the teacher said, "